 Pick and Pack Fulfillment using Finale Inventory

 Finale Inventory supports pick and pack order fulfillment — a common batch picking process that can reduce travel times and improve productivity.
 Our product's pick and pack functionality employs an optional mobile barcode scanner to ensure that warehouse workers pick the correct item, leading to improved overall accuracy and accountability.

 If your warehouse uses the pick and pack fulfillment model, or if you're curious about how it can improve your operation, read on.

-As the name implies, pick and pack fulfillment is a two-step order fulfillment model.
-It involves:
+Just as the name implies, pick and pack fulfillment is a two step order fulfillment method that involves:

-- Picking: In the first step of the pick and pack model, a manager generates a consolidated list of SKUs to pick, which eliminates the need for multiple trips and allows workers to collect the items required for several shipments at once.
+In this first step of the pick and pack model, a manager generates a consolidated list of SKUs to pick, which eliminates the need for multiple trips and allows workers to collect the items required for several shipments at once.
 With Finale Inventory, a barcode scanner guides the picker on the most efficient route and confirms that each item is accurate.

 Pick and pack is not the only type of order fulfillment model — for many businesses, however, it's one of the easiest ways to improve transparency while running a productive operation.
 Pick and pack typically works best with organizations that process a high volume of orders.